psychemedia/storytelling-notes/curse_of_macha.md

 When she returned to the house, she turned right about, went into his kitchen and gave directions to his servants; then she took a seat next to Crundchu.
 Each one went to his couch ; she remained to the last and put out the fire, turned right about again and laid herself down beside him, laying her hand on his side.
 For a long time they dwelt together.
 Through his union with her, he increased yet more in wealth.
 His blooming appearance was delightful to her.

 Now the Ultonians frequently held great assemblies and meetings.
 All, as many as could go, both of men and women, went to the gathering.
-'I, too/ said Crundchu, * will go like every one else to the assembly.'
+'I, too,' said Crundchu, 'will go like every one else to the assembly.'

-* Go not,' said his wife, * lest you run into danger by speaking of us ; for our union will continue only if you do not speak of me in the assembly.'
+'Go not,' said his wife, 'lest you run into danger by speaking of us; for our union will continue only if you do not speak of me in the assembly.'

-'Then, indeed, I will not utter a word,* said Crundchu.
+'Then, indeed, I will not utter a word,' said Crundchu.

 The Ultonians gathered to the festival, Crundchu also going with the rest.
 It was a brilliant festival, not alone in regard to the people, but as to horses and costumes also.
 There took place races and combats, tournaments, games, and processions.